hypre-space/hypredrive/docs/usrman-src/library_examples.rst

    f \;=\; \mu^{-1}\,\nabla\times\nabla\times E + \sigma\,E
        \;=\; (\mu^{-1}\kappa^2+\sigma)\,E ,

-and the exact edge DOFs reduce to one-dimensional integrals, e.g. for an :math:`x`-edge at nodal height :math:`y` the DOF is :math:`h_x\sin(\kappa y)`.
-After the solve the example compares the computed edge DOFs to this reference field and reports the relative discrete :math:`\ell_2` error, which confirms the solver converges to the *correct* field rather than merely to a small residual.
+The exact edge DOFs reduce to one-dimensional integrals.
+For an :math:`x`-edge at height :math:`y`, the DOF is :math:`h_x\sin(\kappa y)`.
+After the solve, the example compares the computed DOFs with this reference field.
+The relative discrete :math:`\ell_2` error verifies convergence to the correct field, not only to a small residual.

 Auxiliary-Space Inputs: the Discrete de Rham Complex
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~